aimms/documentation/pro/pro-delegate-adv.rst

 Specifying a Procedure
 ^^^^^^^^^^^^^^^^^^^^^^

 Through the argument *procedureName* you can indicate which procedure you want to be called from within the server-side session, after the session has been initialized by AIMMS PRO.
-If you do not specify a procedure name, AIMMS PRO will take the name of the procedure from which the call to pro::DelegateToServer was made.
+If you do not specify a procedure name, AIMMS PRO will take the name of the procedure from which the call to :token:`pro::DelegateToServer` was made.
 It can, however, be any procedure currently on your execution stack.
 AIMMS PRO will determine the current content of all the arguments of the specified procedure, and use these to serialize the procedure call, so that it can be re-executed in the server-side session.

 Specifying a Description
 ^^^^^^^^^^^^^^^^^^^^^^^^